 In addition to protecting Castle's intellectual property rights, Castle respects the valid intellectual property rights of others.
-Unauthorized use of the intellectual property rights of others may expose Castle to civil law suits and damages.
+Unauthorized use of the proprietary information or intellectual property rights of others may expose Castle to civil law suits and damages.
 In many countries, theft and misappropriation of trade secrets, proprietary information, or other intellectual property may result in significant fines and criminal penalties to both Castle and to the individual.

-- Don't access, discuss or share confidential information unless there is a legitimate business reason to do so. - Protect intellectual property and confidential information by sharing it only with authorized parties. - Obtain competitive information only through legal and ethical means, never through misrepresentation, or through any behavior that could be construed as "espionage", "spying" or which you would not be willing to fully disclose.
+- Don't access, discuss or share confidential information unless there is a legitimate and authorized business reason to do so. - Protect intellectual property and confidential information by sharing it only with authorized parties. - Obtain competitive information only through legal and ethical means, never through misrepresentation, or through any behavior that could be construed as "espionage", "spying" or which you would not be willing to fully disclose. - Immediately inform your manager and the Legal Department of any theft, unauthorized access or loss of confidential information.

 Question One of my co-workers, who recently joined Castle from a competitor has with her a customer list and price list of the competitor.
 She says she plans to use it to our advantage.
 Should I just ignore this and let her do it?

-Answer No. If an employee retains competitor information it can result in legal action by the competitor.
-You must report this to the Legal department for appropriate action.
+Answer No. If an employee retains competitor information it can result in legal action by the competitor and is a violation of our ethical standards.
+You must report this to the Compliance Officer for appropriate action.